jcorbin/deckdom/dev.md

 - maybe drag should mostly move all by default, require drag on edge/border to cut stack?

-- improve event handling
-  - [ ] filter domain event handling ( and esp. default prevention ) from
-    applying to sibling descended element that happen to overlap; obviates need for workaround stopPropagation in modal like the book viewer TODO: generalize event parent seek, not just any html element, but certain preferred signposts
-  - [ ] evaluate utility of adding stopPropagation call to domain handling, so that handled mouse events stop at the level where a click/drag/dwell/etc has been identified.

 - improve drag pre-take feedback: an overlay and/or just start taking on mousedown, only finalizing take stack on first leave